ariel055132/Notes/AWS/AmazonSimpleStorageServiceS3.md

     1. An *object-based storage system*
     2. Access the object in the bucket via URL
         * We will store our **data/files (objects)** inside the **container (bucket)** with the **REST API request**
+    3. The size limit of a single file is *0 bytes to 5 TB*, with no limit on overall storage capacity.
+    4. After successfully upload a file to S3, you will receive HTTP 200 response.
+    5. By default, a single AWS account can store up to 100 buckets.
+However, you can request AWS to increase the limit.

 ## Terminology
 1. Durability